Tornadoes of 1999: June 3–5

 Tornadoes touched down across portions of the Great Plains on June 3.
 Two F3 tornadoes struck near Almena, Kansas and Elyria, Nebraska, while two F2 tornadoes struck near Comstock, Nebraska and southeast of Steele, North Dakota.
 More tornadoes, mostly rated F0, touched down on June 4, concentrating in two clusters; one in South Dakota and Nebraska and the other in Illinois.
 However, an F2 tornado did strike Oglala, South Dakota, killing one person.
 On June 5, a high risk for severe weather was issued for parts of South Dakota and Nebraska by the Storm Prediction Center as another violent tornado outbreak was expected.
 21 tornadoes did touchdown that day, but they were all weak.

 June 4 (Italy)

 A supercell produced a tornado around San Quirino, Italy, causing damage to houses, sheds, and trees along a path width of about 300 m and length of less than 10 km.

 June 6

 An F4 tornado hit areas in and around Mountain, North Dakota.
 One farmhouse was completely lifted up and tossed 100 yd, a combine was also picked up and thrown several hundred feet, and a swather was picked up and wrapped around several trees.
 In town, numerous trees were knocked down, two mobile homes were destroyed, a house was unroofed, and a garage was destroyed.
 Other tornadoes also touched down that day across the Central United States, but the majority of them were short-lived and weak.
 There were no injuries or fatalities.

 July

 There were 102 tornadoes confirmed in the US in the month of July.

+July 8

+An F2 tornado touched down in Lewiston, Minnesota, causing some significant damage.
+Nearby homes and a farm implement dealer suffered damage.
+The tornado intensified right in the middle of town, and numerous homes suffered considerable damage with broken windows, damaged roofs and downed trees, with one home having their roof completely destroyed.
+More homes were damaged in the southeast portion of Lewiston before entering corn fields.
+A farm had every building except one house suffering from severe damage.
+Two minor injuries were reported, with 30 homes seeing some sort of damage, with four destroyed.